rfinnie/dsari/doc/database.md

 # Database

-dsari stores its metadata in one of a number of supported databases, currently SQLite 3 (default) or PostgreSQL.
+dsari stores its metadata in one of a number of supported databases, currently SQLite 3 (default), PostgreSQL, MySQL or MongoDB.

 ## Configuration